Click one of the links below to learn more.

 Time Required: Coaches 3 – 4 hours per week (normally 1 practice and 1 game) mid-Nov. through mid-Feb.
 Commissioner works 5 – 10 hours per week from Sept. through Feb.

 Requirements: Actively seeking coaches each year.
 Currently seeking to expand the commissioner role to include commissioner assistance for the 2nd – 4th grade program and also a volunteer for the 5th through 12th grade program.
-Registration begins in late August and concludes at teh end of September.
+Registration begins in late August and concludes at the end of September.
 Practices begin in October.
 Season runs from mid-November through mid-February.
-Current commissioner needs to move out of the role during 2019.
 Actively seeking parents of younger children in the program to get involved with these leadership positions.

 Testimonial: “Participating in this program has helped me to grow in faith and as a person.”

-Requirements: Open to all Christian individuals who are separated or divorced.
+Requirements: Open to all individuals who are separated or divorced.

 Contact: Ann Betkowski / Amy McCarthy email@example.com 914-834-1220